Jeanine Hennis-Plasschaert: Career in national politics

 Hennis-Plasschaert was put on the 4th place on her party's list for the Dutch general election of 2010 and became a member of the Dutch House of Representatives.
 She focused on matters of public safety, Dutch police, equality of treatment, LGBT rights, and emergency management.
 During the Dutch general election of 2012, she was number 4 on the list for the VVD and thus reelected.
 After the following cabinet formation she became the presumptive Minister of Defence for Cabinet Rutte II.
 In October 2015, she was named the most influential woman in the Netherlands.

 Under Hennis-Plasschaert's leadership, the Netherlands committed in 2013 to purchasing 37 Lockheed Martin F-35 Lightning II fighter jets for about €4.5 billion to replace its ageing fleet of General Dynamics F-16 Fighting Falcon.

 From 2014, Hennis-Plasschaert oversaw the Dutch mission of six F-16 jet fighters that carried out airstrikes against Islamic State targets in Iraq.
 On 29 January 2016, she extended the airstrikes into Syria.

 For the 2017 national elections, Hennis-Plasschaert was ranked number two on the VVD's candidate list.
 Later that year, however, the Dutch Safety Board published a report highlighting serious failures in the Ministry of Defence surrounding an artillery training accident in Mali that killed two Dutch peacekeeping troops and wounded a third.
 In the wake of the report, Hennis-Plasschaert ordered extra checks on ammunition and medical care for troops on missions.
 She also started to wind down the Dutch contribution to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), to which she had initially provided Boeing AH-64 Apache helicopters in 2013.
 Confronting continued criticism, however, she eventually announced her resignation after a debate in the House of Representatives on 3 October, handing in her resignation the following day.
 Her resignation came as negotiations to form a new third coalition government under Minister-President Mark Rutte entered their final phase.

+In July 2023, in the aftermath of Prime Minister Mark Rutte's resignation from national politics and as leader of the VVD, Hennis declined to run to become the next Leader of the People's Party for Freedom and Democracy.